This course is the second half of a two course pair: SCIE3001A

 - Communicate science and transferrable skills.

-Students must have successfully completed SCIE3001A to enrol in this course.
+Students must have successfully completed or be concurrently enrolled in SCIE3001A to enrol in this course.

 Professional Task: Multi-media communication task